COVID-19 Resources

 This has been a spectacular recovery for contract signings and goes to show the resiliency of American consumers and their evergreen desire for homeownership.
 This bounce back also speaks to how the housing sector could lead the way for a broader economic recovery.

-The inventory of active listings has dropped to 1,805, a historic low for this time of the year.
+The inventory of active listings has dropped to 1,571 at the end of May 2021, a historic low.

-Here’s how the Columbus housing market has changed in the past 7 days as compared to the same period a year ago.
+Below you can see how the Columbus housing market has changed during the last week of May 2021 as compared to the same period in 2020.

 %